 - Friendly Communication – Because the Secretary often communicates with the homeowners and maybe the liaison between the HOA Board President and members, at times, being able to communicate in a positive and friendly way will be beneficial.

 - Initiative – A good Secretary should be able to take initiative when it comes to making and keeping deadlines, sending out correspondence to the homeowners, and coordinating efforts within the entire HOA board.

 - Creativity – Having a flair for creativity is useful, but not necessarily essential.
 When it comes to ramp up meeting attendance or creating a visually appealing newsletter, a little artistry and creativity can go a long way.

 If you feel like one of these roles would be a great fit for you or someone you know, learn how Board members are elected to take the next step!

 How are Board members elected?

 Strong leaders are essential to a well-organized and operated HOA.
 To ensure the community has ongoing success, it’s important for the individuals in these roles to change every few years.
 Elections are held, usually during the annual meeting.
 While some procedures may vary by the Association’s bylaws or state mandates, nearly all eligible homeowners who would like to be considered for election may run.
-In accordance with local laws, all homeowners should be notified in advance for the date, time and location of the upcoming election.
+In accordance with local laws, all homeowners should be notified in advance of the date, time, and location of the upcoming election.
 All votes are also to remain anonymous and private.
 Homeowners are allowed to vote for Board members in one of three ways – by mailing in their votes before the election, by attending and casting their vote in person at the election meeting, or by proxy (allows another member to attend and vote on behalf of the absent party).

 Because the overall purpose of the HOA Board is to represent the community, the interests of the Board members as it relates to the property should be reflected in their commitment to the role and responsibilities they have been elected to fulfill.